Welcome to today's edition of the Rush 24-7 podcast.

 I wonder if the Brits will do what we did after 9-11.

-You can do those seminars all day long, and you can even get the answer right, and it isn't gonna help you a bit.
+You can do those seminars all day long, and you can even get the answer right, and it isn't going to help you a bit.

-The evidence, the terrorist attack, not only civilization today, but the left, the Hollywood crowd, the music crowd, the kumbaya crowd.
+The terrorists attacked not only civilization today, but the left, the Hollywood crowd, the music crowd, the kumbaya crowd.

-Today we're supposed to launch the G8 meeting.
+Today was supposed to launch the G8 meeting.

-Leaders of the most prosperous nations are being coaxed to show up, and for the umpteenth time, save Africa, end hunger, end global warming, end poverty.
+Leaders of the most prosperous nations are being coaxed to show up and for the umpteenth time save Africa.

-You could even say the goals are civilized, end poverty, and hunger, and global warming.
+You could even say the goals are civilized, end poverty, end hunger, end global warming.

-But there's a war against civilized thoughts out there, and the world gets another wake-up call today because here at this big leftist conclave known as the G8 Summit.
+But there's a war against civilized thoughts out there, and the world gets another wake-up call today because here at this big leftist conclave known as the G8 Summit, it's occurring not far from where the blast took place.

-It's occurring not far from where the blast took place, and make no mistake, the terrorists have as one of their purposes, besides the death in Mayhem, to become the subject matter of the G eight summit.
+And make no mistake, the terrorists have as one of their purposes, besides the death and mayhem, to become the subject matter of the G8 summit.

 They want the attention focused on them.